owensam/whatswidget/README.md

 #### WIP

 * Light and dark theme
+* WordPress plugin
+* Landing page with code generator for non-techie users
 * Change the green color of the WhatsApp icon to whatever you want

 ### Usage